xplshn/dbin/README.md

    - Note however that pkgforge also has dynamic (unportable) programs/packages (that only run on Debian & derivatives), `dbin` filters these out, leaving behind only the static/portable programs.
 These are a minority of the  programs included.
 - [AppBundleHub](https://github.com/xplshn/AppBundleHUB): Only self-hosted repository: __Portable__ programs in .AppBundle format
   - 27 <!-- APPBUNDLEHUB_COUNT -->

-- URLs
+##### Endpoints

-  - Lite (default): `https://d.xplshn.com.ar/misc/cmd/1.6/amd64_linux.lite.cbor.zst`: .lite version doesn't have include possible field of `dbin info`, only those which are relevant to the user & are used by `dbin`
+- Lite (recommended): `https://d.xplshn.com.ar/misc/cmd/1.6/amd64_linux.lite.cbor.zst`: .lite version doesn't include all possible fields of `dbin info`, only those which are relevant to the user & are used by `dbin`.
+Namely: `{Web Manifest, Sha256, Screenshots, IconURL, Provides, AppsStreamID, LongDescription}`
+- NLite (default): `https://d.xplshn.com.ar/misc/cmd/1.6/amd64_linux.nlite.cbor.zst`: .nlite is like .lite, but includes all the fields that upstream forces me to.
+Namely: "Web Manifest"
 - Complete: `https://d.xplshn.com.ar/misc/cmd/1.6/amd64_linux.cbor.zst`: opposite of .lite, contains all fields of the DbinItem type defined in the repository generators at [misc/cmd/dbinRepoIndexGenerators/*/generator.go](misc/cmd/dbinRepoIndexGenerators)

-  - Web: `https://d.xplshn.com.ar/misc/cmd/1.6/amd64_linux.web.cbor.zst`: so that websites can list the packages in these repositories, a .web endpoint is also provided for all of them.
-This version includes the URL to the program's icon file, as well as screenshots, family, etc. This data is not used in `dbin`, but someone may want it, so it was put in a separate file
+It makes no difference which endpoint you choose. `.lite` will be the best option for embedded hardware, unmarshalling the Complete endpoint is slow on embedded hardware, from experience, even for the MT7622 router.

+NOTE: If you're using an Opteron Venus or similar ancient CPU, it may be better to use the uncompressed .lite endpoint, as the bottleneck is your CPU, not network

 ## Optional repos
 - [AM repo](https://github.com/ivan-hc/am): External repository with not-so portable programs that work only on glibc-based distros.